Triple Chocolate Cookies

 - 12 ounces semisweet chocolate chips

-- Whisk together flour, cocoa, baking powder, and salt in medium bowl; set aside.
-Melt chocolate in a bowl in the microwave using 30 second increments, stirring once or twice, until smooth.
+- Whisk together flour, cocoa, baking powder, and salt in a medium bowl; set aside.
+Melt chocolate in a bowl in the microwave using 30-second increments, stirring once or twice, until smooth.
 Set bowl aside.

 - Preheat oven to 350º.
 Line cookie sheets with parchment paper.
-Leaving about 1½-inches between each ball, scoop dough onto cookie sheets with 1¾-inch diameter ice cream scoop or use measuring spoon and form heaping tablespoon balls of dough.
+Leaving about 1 ½-inches between each ball, scoop dough using a medium cookie disher to form heaping tablespoon balls of dough.